Hitesh-Dabi-27/HItesh/README.md

 # Hitesh
-This is my first Git Repository  Autor - Hitesh
+This is my first Git Repository  Author - Hitesh